Can we Trust Unreliable Voxels? Exploring 3D Semantic Occupancy Prediction under Label Noise

-Concerning the fine-grained capture of dynamic objects, trailing artifacts disproportionately corrupt motion-sensitive cues, especially in small and sparse classes, \textit{e.g.}, \textit{person} and \textit{bicyclist}.
-Under the \textit{Severe} setting, several baselines remain at very low IoU on \textit{bicyclist} while performance on \textit{person} remains limited.
-However, \textit{DPR-Occ} retains robust discriminability, achieving $3.95\%$ IoU for \textit{bicyclist}, maintaining competitive performance on major dynamic categories such as \textit{car} and \textit{truck}.
+Trailing artifacts disproportionately corrupt motion-sensitive cues in small and sparse classes, \textit{e.g.}, \textit{person}, \textit{bicyclist}.
+Under the \textit{Severe} setting, several baselines yield very low IoU on \textit{bicyclist} and exhibit limited performance on \textit{person}.
+However, \textit{DPR-Occ} retains robust discriminability, achieving $3.95\%$ IoU for \textit{bicyclist} and maintaining competitive performance on major dynamic categories, \textit{e.g.}, \textit{car}, \textit{truck}.
 These results confirm that our strategy learns to extract the intrinsic geometry of dynamic targets rather than merely overfitting to the noise distribution.